MiftaudeenJamiu/Fraud-Detection-Dashboard/README.md

 This section shows the Power BI dashboards built to detect fraud and analyse user activity.
 Each visual is designed to surface specific patterns, such as when fraud occurs, which users are involved, and which payment methods are most at risk, using actual transaction data.

 - Fraud Detection Dashboard
-1. Fraud Over Time: Line/column charts show monthly and daily trends in fraud volume.
+1. Fraud Over Time: Line and column charts display monthly and daily trends in fraud volume.
 2. Fraud by Payment Method: Visualises risk associated with different payment types (e.g., credit card, PayPal).
 3. Fraud Count by User: Identifies high-risk users with frequent fraud attempts.
 4. KPI cards show overall transaction volume, fraud loss, YOY and MOM fraud amount and rates.

- See screenshots below for an overview of the fraud detection dashboard
+ See the shots below for an overview of the fraud detection dashboard

 ![Fraud Detection Dashboard](https://github.com/user-attachments/assets/bd3f4c18-66eb-495f-b179-e3bd03e44861)